-The earned revenue for the year was \$325,672k (2018: \$284,616k) and the underwriting result was \$104,481k (2018: \$76,609k; 2018 Restated: \$77,984k).
-The growth in earned revenue was broadly in line with expectations and the main contributor for the increase in the underwriting result.
-Total costs were \$101,332k (2018: \$101,458k).
+The earned revenue for the year was \$322,518k (2019: \$325,672k) and the underwriting result was \$114,962k (2019: \$104,481k).
+Slower new business growth impacted earned revenue, whilst at the same time strong retention rates and reduced medical insurance claims costs contributed to the increase in the underwriting result.
+Total costs were \$103,590k (2019: \$101,332k).
 The service entity costs are broadly in line year on year with inflationary increases compensated with a reduction to the costs incurred for professional services.
 The Group continues to maintain a tight discipline over recurring costs.